Divija156/pdsnd_github/README.md

 Data Files:
 Randomly selected data for the first six months of 2017 are provided for all three cities - Chicago, New York City, and Washington, DC.

+Program Input:
+    The program takes user input for the city (e.g. Chicago), Month for which the user wants to view data (e.g. January; also includes an 'all' option), and Day for which the user wants to view data (e.g. Monday; also includes an 'all' option)

 Statistics Computed:

     #1 Popular times of travel (i.e., occurs most often in the start time)